|Location||University Centre at Blackburn College|

 How will I be assessed?

 During the course you will be assessed by a variety of methods including:

 - In class tests

 - Peer assessment

-Students receive both formal and informal feedback.
-Formal feedback is through assessments, is usually in writing and given within 3 weeks following the submission date.
+Additionally, some lecturers will provide informal feedback, for example, following an examination they may choose to work through the course work in a tutorial.
 It should be noted that feedback is part of the ongoing learning cycle which is not limited to written feedback.
 Other forms of feedback include one-to-one meetings with a personal tutor, dissertation and project supervision meetings, a lecturer responding to learner questions or responses during topic or situation discussions.

 The Degree can lead both directly and via top-up qualifications to careers in: